jiteshvatsa/Tic-Tac_Game/README.md

 2nd click will display O
 3rd will clear the box

-Ypu can restart game by clicking restart button
+You can restart game by clicking restart button